Specialization Educational Objectives

 Independent Research in the Social Sciences and Capstone Experience: Take Both (2) Courses

-Students completing the Social Science Analytics specialization are required to complete an independent research project of their choosing under the guidance of a faculty member and a capstone experience course.
+Students completing the Social Science Analytics specialization are required to complete a capstone course and an independent research project under the guidance of a faculty member (see syllabus above in Degree Planning Resources).
 Students should meet with their academic advisor early and often to discuss possible topics and strategies for pursuing the research component of this specialization.